onap/vnfrqts-requirements/docs/Chapter8/ves_7_2/ves_event_listener_7_2.rst

 | Rate        |              |          | second to the xNF over the          |
 |             |              |          | measurementInterval                 |
 +-------------+--------------+----------+-------------------------------------+

+Note on Measurement Expansion Fields
+""""""""""""""""""""""""""""""""""""

+The ``measurementFields`` data type provides fields that can be used to pass additional data with the event.
+These fields are listed below and referred to as expansion fields:

+* ``additionalFields``
+* ``additionalObjects``
+* ``additionalMeasurements``

+When expansion fields are used, the goal is to avoid custom development by the service provider collecting the fields, since custom development adds obvious cost, delay and resource overhead.
+In the domain of measurements, it is expected that a high percentage of use cases for extensible fields can be satisfied by using the ``additionalMeasurements`` ``arrayOfNamedHashMap`` data structure in combination with a YAML registration file (provided at design time).
+The YAML registration file conveys metadata about the processing of ``additionalMeasurements``.
+For more information, please see the VES Event Registration specification and in particular the ``aggregationRole``, ``castTo``, and ``isHomogeneous`` keywords.

 Datatype: memoryUsage
 **********************